LucasJMO/E6Plus/classes/Fighter.md

 **Active Assault**(Ex): A 2nd level fighter gains the ability to take a 5 foot step each turn as an immediate action, this is in addition to all other forms of movement (including the normal 5 foot step).

 **Problem Solver**(Ex): A 2nd level fighter may expend a swift action and gain the benefits of any [Combat] feat for which he meets the prerequisites and use it for a number of rounds equal to his class level.
 This ability may be used once per hour.

+**Pack Mule**(Ex): A 3rd level fighter suffers no penalties for carrying a medium load, and may retrieve stored items from his person without provoking an attack of opportunity.

 **Weapon Training**(Ex): A 4th level fighter gains the ability to become proficient with any weapon he spends a full day training with.
 He may take no other actions during this day, and if he is interrupted he loses all progress and must begin again.